BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 * [rdfs:label](http://www.w3.org/2000/01/rdf-schema#label): in the Bgee KG, this relation is often used to give names for each individual of a class.

 ### Where is a human gene expressed? (simplified)
 Similarly to the previous query, we can specify the species from where the gene comes from to avoid possible ambiguities among gene names in different species.
-In the query [Q04](#q04) (see its [graphical representation](#q04-graphical-representation)), more precisely, we query for **the anatomical entities where the "APOC1" homo sapiens gene is expressed**.
+In the query [Q04](#q04) (see its [graphical representation](#q04-graphical-representation)), more precisely, we query for **the anatomical entities where the "APOC1" Homo sapiens gene is expressed**.

 #### Q04:
-> *Question*: What are the anatomical entities where the "APOC1" homo sapiens gene is expressed?
+> *Question*: What are the anatomical entities where the "APOC1" Homo sapiens gene is expressed?
 *SPARQL query*:
 ```
 PREFIX orth: <http://purl.org/net/orth#>